Roddy McDowall: Early US films

-McDowall's mother, a sibling, and himself moved to the United States in 1940 after the outbreak of World War II.
-He became a naturalized United States citizen on 9 December 1949, and lived in the United States for the rest of his life.
+McDowall and his sister were taken to the United States by their mother after the outbreak of World War II.
+He became a naturalised United States citizen on 9 December 1949 and lived in the United States for the rest of his life.

-McDowall served in the U.S. Army Reserves, and after basic training, was assigned to the 67th Armored Infantry Battalion 13th Armored Division of the U.S. Army's Organized Reserve Corps headquartered in Los Angeles.
-Later, he was assigned to the 63rd Infantry Division, when in 1952, the 13th Armored Division was reflagged into the 63rd Infantry Division.
+McDowall served in the U.S. Army Reserves, and after basic training, was assigned to the 67th Armored Infantry Battalion, 13th Armored Division of the U.S. Army's Organized Reserve Corps headquartered in Los Angeles.
+Later, he was assigned to the 63rd Infantry Division.
 McDowall served from 1946 to 1954, spanning from the end of World War II to the end of the Korean War.
-He later served in the 77th Infantry Division from 1960 to 1962.
+He then served in the 77th Infantry Division from 1960 to 1962.

-McDowall's American film career began with a part in the 1941 thriller Man Hunt, directed by Fritz Lang.
-It was made by 20th Century Fox, which also produced McDowall's next film How Green Was My Valley (1941), where he met and became lifelong friends with actress Maureen O'Hara.
+McDowall's American film career began with the 1941 thriller Man Hunt, directed by Fritz Lang.
+It was made by 20th Century Fox, which also produced McDowall's next film, How Green Was My Valley (1941), on which he and Maureen O'Hara became lifelong friends.
 The film won the Academy Award for Best Picture, and McDowall's role as Huw Morgan made him a household name.
-Fox put him in another war film, Confirm or Deny (1941), then he played Tyrone Power's character as a boy in Son of Fury: The Story of Benjamin Blake (1942).